 Burglary is often a crime people don’t think about until it happens to them.
 Jewelry, cash, and electronics are the high-value items that are most frequently targeted.
 However, these items are often not the biggest loss.
 It is a shattered sense of security, the thought that you may not be as safe in your own home as you once thought.
 Many victims experience a range of emotions that are often only associated with a violent crimes.

+In D.C., burglary is defined using varying degrees of severity.
+However, it includes either break and enter, or enter without breaking, in the nighttime or in the daytime, residential and commercial properties.
 Within Washington, D.C., 2,122 burglaries occurred in 2016.
 This is a ten-year low and 16.7 percent decrease from 2015.
-Examining the burglary rate, which takes into account D.C.’s expanding population, we found that the number of burglaries per 10,000 people is also at its lowest point in the past decade (31.2), down 17.8 percent from 2015.
+Examining the burglary rate, which takes into account D.C.’s expanding population, I found that the number of burglaries per 10,000 people is also at its lowest point in the past decade (31.2), down 17.8 percent from 2015.

 <iframe src="INSERT URL " name="frame1" scrolling="no" frameborder="no" align="center" height = "450px" width = "200%"></iframe></iframe>